-Most people who have dealt with a 401(k) counselor at work or who have done business with the average financial salesperson (read: broker, “financial advisor” or such) have been asked to fill out a “risk profile questionnaire.”
+When considering retirement investing, many people have dealt with a 401(k) counselor at work.
+Or they have done business with the average financial salesperson (read: broker, “financial advisor” or such).
+And they often complete “risk profile questionnaire” at the request of said advisor.
 The risk profile questionnaire (RPQ) typically asks questions including:

-These questions are all fine and dandy, however in respect to someone who is planning to USE their retirement funds to secure their retirement, the typical risk profile questionnaire (RPQ) misses the mark tremendously.
-Let’s approach the bullet points above individually and then discuss what I would recommend to someone approaching or in the typical retirement years, which would be the years that for whatever reason you may not be able to work as hard, desire to work as hard, or perhaps plan to change careers to something more fun but less lucrative.
+These questions are all fine and dandy.
+However in respect to someone who is planning to USE their retirement funds to secure their retirement, the typical risk profile questionnaire (RPQ) misses the mark tremendously.
+Let’s approach the bullet points above individually.
+And then discuss what I would recommend to someone approaching their retirement years.

 Stocks vs CDs?

 Interestingly, most people filling out RPQ’s are not extremely knowledgeable about investing.
 Ssome are, but the majority aren’t.
 And chances are, if they are filling out an RPQ with a 401(k) counselor or advisor, they at least assume they know less about investing than the counselor!